nerap/Bob/README.md

-# Bob
+Welcome to the V0.0.1 of Bob

-Bot auto crash
+by nerap